dhvanilp/Full-Screen-for-Android/README.md

 # Full-Screen-for-Android
-This is a small app made for self-convenience that allows full screen mode on any app.
+- This is a small app made for self-convenience that allows full screen mode on any app.
-This app requires root permissions to run.
+- Requires root permissions to run.
+- One click(no activity is launched)